-The Senior Design program provides students with realistic experience practicing engineering with area industries.
+The Mechanical Engineering (ME) Senior Design program provides students with realistic experience practicing engineering with local and regional industries.

 The program provides learning-by-doing exercises that integrate the concepts students have studied in the classroom.
 They tackle real world projects to smooth the transition into employment as an engineer.

-The second senior design class is usually taken the last semester of the mechanical engineering undergraduate program.
 Students are grouped into teams and work together on a client based project.
 The projects assigned to the students are those that would normally be assigned to an entry level engineer.
-Teams do background investigations, purpose designs and/or modifications, conduct feasibility studies, and may even build or modify a piece of equipment.
+Teams do background investigations, purpose designs and/or modifications, conduct feasibility studies, and may build or modify an existing device or system.

 - Development of design tools